nkbt/mock-inject/README.md

 # mock-inject

-Inject mocks before they are loaded by NodeJS' require(), threfore avoid them being added to the code coverage.
+Inject mocks before they are loaded by NodeJS' require(), therefore avoid them being added to the code coverage.